-Nearby Weiss Lake, 33,000 acres of clean, blue water owned and managed by the Alabama Power Company, is known as "The Crappie Capitol Of The World," and it is the area's lifeblood.
-It is the reason people who were born here stay here and why newcomers relish this unhurried spot far off the beaten path.
+Adjacent Weiss Lake, 33,000 acres of clean, blue water owned and managed by the Alabama Power Company, is known as "The Crappie Capitol Of The World," and it is the area's lifeblood.
+It is the reason people who were born here stay here and why newcomers enjoy this unhurried spot far off the beaten path.

-Crime is not much of a concern.
 Nearly 50% of the population is age 45 or better, and 29% of locals have at least a college degree.
 Politics lean to the right.
-The cost of living is 12% below the national average.
-Centre has grown 23% in the last decade or two and has some racial diversity.
+The cost of living is 36% below the national average.
+The violent crime rate meets the national average, but the property crime rate is above the national average.
+Centre has maintained its population within the last decade.

 High school football games, barbeques and fish cookouts are popular.
 The downtown sits along Main Street, which is wide and lined by one and two story red brick buildings that house city offices, retailers and banks.
 Several festivals take place every year, including the Fall Festival in October and the Taste of Cherokee in February.

-While not a lot goes on in Centre, the fish are usually biting (not just crappie but bass, too).
+While not a lot happens in Centre, the fish are usually biting (not just crappie but bass, too).
 The lake has 450 miles of wooded shoreline and all the attendant marinas, campgrounds, boat rentals, bait shops, supply stores and guide services needed to keep both tourists and locals happy.

 The Centre Senior Center offers a variety of programs and is managed by the The EARPDC Area Agency on Aging.
 Centre has no public transportation.